ibm-cloud-docs/solution-tutorials/lamp-stack.md

-# PHP Web Application on a LAMP Stack
+# PHP web application on a LAMP Stack

 This tutorial is a walkthrough of how to create, secure, and deploy a web application ....